CHEOPS – CHaracterizing ExOPlanets Satellite

 Mission Objective

-To determine the size of known extrasolar planets and the size of their exo-moons.
+To determine the size of known extrasolar planets and the size of their exo-moons by measuring the star’s brightness.

 Mission Significance